Visiblink/epr/README.md

 ![Screenshot](https://raw.githubusercontent.com/wustho/epr/master/screenshot.png)

 ```
-Forked to integreate @micronn's pull request to fix the crash when no media viewer found.
+Forked to integrate @micronn's pull request to fix the crash when no media viewer found.
 See https://github.com/wustho/epr/pull/67

 I installed successfully on Debian 13 "Trixie" from this repo with the following command: